mongodb/mongodbatlas-cloudformation-resources/README.md

 SecretValue: {"PublicKey": "YourPublicKey", "PrivateKey": "YourPrivateKey", "IsMongoDBGovCloud": true}
 ```

+Using `IsMongoDBGovCloud` is the recommended approach.
 Alternatively, you can set the `BaseUrl` field directly to the Gov Cloud URL.
-The following configuration is equivalent to using `IsMongoDBGovCloud`:
+The following configuration is equivalent:

 ```
 SecretValue: {"PublicKey": "YourPublicKey", "PrivateKey": "YourPrivateKey", "BaseUrl": "https://cloud.mongodbgov.com/"}